-Needs some winter chill; hard to establish in warm, dry climates.
-Sow seeds in spring, or sow in late summer or early fall for bloom the next year.
-Moist, rich soil for best growth and bloom.
-Divide in early spring or late fall, or leave undivided for years.
-Dies back in winter; mark site.Aconitum napellus
+Sow seeds in spring, or in late summer or early fall for bloom the next year.
+Plant in moist, rich soil for best growth and bloom.
+Divide in early spring or late autumn, or leave undivided for years.
+Aconites die back completely in winter, so mark the site.Aconitum napellus

 Native to Europe.
 Upright leafy plants 2–5 ft. high and about 1 ft. wide.
 Leaves 2–5 in. wide, divided into narrow lobes.
 Late summer flowers usually blue or violet, in spikelike clusters.

 Grown for its brilliant red fall foliage and winter twigs; it should be cut back severely in late dorm...